04foxsec/DEVASC_prep/07_ent_net_management_platform_api.md

   - Onboarding and decommissioning of clients
   - Building custom dashboards and applications

+Get access to the Dashboard API: Cisco Meraki dashboard at https://dashboard.meraki.com  Organization > Settings.
+From there, at the bottom Enable Access.
+Once you have enabled the API, select your username at the top-right corner of the web page and select My Profile.
+In your profile, scroll down and locate the section named Dashboard API Access and select Generate New API Key.
+The API key you generate is associated with your account.
+You can generate, revoke, and regenerate your API key in your profile.
+Make sure you copy and store your API key in a safe place.

+Every Dashboard API request must specify an API key within the request header.
+If a missing or incorrect API key is specified, the API returns a 404 HTTP error message.
+The key for the authentication request header is **X-Cisco-Meraki-API-Key**, and the value is the API key you obtained previously.
+In order to mitigate abuse and denial-of-service attacks, the Cisco Meraki Dashboard API is limited to 5 API calls per second per organization.
+In the first second, a burst of an additional 5 calls is allowed, for a maximum of 15 API calls in the first 2 seconds per organization.
+If the rate limit has been exceeded, an error message with HTTP status code 429 is returned.
+The rate-limiting technique that the Dashboard API implements is based on the token bucket model.

+The Cisco Meraki Dashboard API uses the base URL **https://api.meraki.com/api/v0**.
+Keep in mind that the API will evolve, and different versions will likely be available in the future.
+Always check the API documentation for the latest information on all Cisco APIs, including the Meraki APIs, at https://developer.cisco.com.

 # Cisco DNA Center:
 This section covers Cisco DNA Center and the REST APIs that it publicly exposes.